Love & Harvest

 • dashi (optional)

-• 3 cups verdolaga, chopped rinsed and cleaned
+• 3 cups verdolaga, chopped, rinsed and cleaned

 • 1 package dried wheat noodles for 4 people

-• 4 purple cabbage, thinly sliced
+• 4 purple cabbage leaves, thinly sliced

 • green onions